JLVD1517/secdev-urban-preparedness-dashboard/README.md

 ## Structure

 There are four main subdirectories, each representing a component of the application.
-These subdirectories have additional README’s composed by our partners in developing the frontend, RS21.

 - `secdev-docker-compose`: Contains docker-compose file for easy deployment of all components.
 Only potential changes needed involve changing ports depending on your deployment needs.
 - `secdev-tile-server`: Contains the code to initalize the tile server for the map - the coloured heatmap tiles and the points of interest are shown by querying this server
-- `secdev-database`: Contains the code to initialize all datasets for the map, including importing points of interest, and shapefile from user-added files.
+- `secdev-database`: Contains the code to initialize all datasets for the map, including importing points of interest and shapefile from user-added files.
 - `secdev-application`: Contains all the front end code.
 This is the directory that will require the most customization to deploy your own version.

 Please refer to the corresponding folder ReadMe file for detailed explanation of respective application.